osavaryb/abella_schema/README.md

 uni.2 > see & get which variables are equal and in the same position in E1 and E2. uni.3 > unify E1 and E2 as E
-uni.4 > see which clauses of ctxName's ith projection matches E uni.5 > find, from the equal variables, a variable N which is nabla bound in every clauses matched by E. uni.6 > unify all the matched pattern as pE uni.6' > use E as pE directly uni.7 > making unique statement&proof corresponding to N for pE
+uni.4 > see which clauses of ctxName's ith projection matches E uni.5 > find, from the equal variables, a variable N which is nabla bound in every clauses matched by E. uni.6 > See if a proof of unique was already done for that schema, ground on the same variables, for a statement matching the same clauses.
+If it is the case, return that schema name, otherwise continue uni. uni.7 > unify all the matched pattern as pE
+( uni.7' > use E as pE directly  )
+uni.8 > making unique statement&proof corresponding to N for pE